-6th Closed Expert Meeting of the Editorial Board
+6th Closed Scientific Expert Meeting of the Editorial Board

 Professor Anthony Wierzbicki (Guy’s & St Thomas’ Hospitals, London, UK) provides a back to basics on cost-effectiveness analyses.
 Specifically, he highlights the uses and abuses of cost-effectiveness and quality-adjusted life year analyses in determining access to novel treatments.
 One of the key questions in cost-effectiveness…read more »